liferay/liferay-screens/android/documentation/screenlet_creation.md

 	}
 ```

-- And finally, the third abstract method is the `onUserAction` one.
-In there, you get the data entered in the view, and starts the operation using the supplied interactor and the data.
+The third and final abstract method to implement is `onUserAction`.
+In this method, retrieve the data entered in the view and start the operation by using the supplied interactor and the data:

 ```java
 	protected void onUserAction(String userActionName, AddBookmarkInteractor interactor) {